Custom Policies

 Policy

-A policy can contain a name, a condition, and a violation result. assume your organization is building a web CMS system for commercial use.
-Then a few licenses should consider them as high risk to use like GNU Lesser General Public License v2.1 or later.
-Since the license requires you to release any code you make under the same copyleft license terms to be able to distribute and modify the code.
+A policy can contain a name, a condition, and a violation result.
+Assume your organization is building a web CMS system for commercial use, then a few licenses should be considered high risk to use like GNU Lesser General Public License v2.1 or later.
+These licenses require you to release any code you make under the same copyleft license terms to be able to distribute and modify the code.

 How to use